BlockRoyalty/BlockRoyalty/README.md

 # BlockRoyalty

-Hi, Welcome to Block Royalty Github Repository uses AWS and ReactJS.
+Hi, Welcome to Block Royalty Github Repository.
+Technology use:
+AWS and ReactJS.

 ## Technology Used
 Brew